List of roads in Brampton: Kennedy Road

+Before the 1990s, Kennedy Road served a role as an alternative bypass route for Highway 7, diverting the route out of downtown Brampton, and had a wide curve diverting both directions of traffic traffic straight from Kennedy to Bovaird Drive.
+This curve was eliminated in the early 80's with road improvements on Bovaird, in favour of highway bypass traffic using Heart Lake Road instead, and the opening of Highway 410 allowed the Highway 7 routing to use the new 410 between Bovaird and Queen.

 Heart Lake Road

-Heart Lake Road is today a broken road that has been mostly displaced by Highway 410.
+Heart Lake Road is today a series of discontinuous roads that have been mostly displaced by Highway 410 since the 1980's.

-It is named after Heart Lake and runs in three sections: the first between Bramsteele and Selby Roads, the second between Orenda Road and Clark Boulevard (both retained to maintain access to buildings predating the highway's construction), and the third between Bovaird Drive and Mayfield Rd, which continues north into Caledon.
-Today, only the northernmost section is an arterial road, with the 410 bypassing it to the east to avoid the Heart Lake Conservation Area, which is accessed by Heart Lake Road Originally, it continued south to Steeles and beyond into Mississauga, but the section in that city was renamed Tomken Road after being severed from the Brampton section, with a new extension (see below) being constructed to the east to connect to Steeles.
+It is named after Heart Lake, and runs in three sections: the first between Bramsteele and Selby Roads, the second between Orenda Road and Clark Boulevard (both retained as service roads to maintain access to local buildings predating the adjacent highway's construction), and the third between Bovaird Drive and Mayfield Rd, which continues north into Caledon.
+Today, only the northernmost section is an arterial road, with the 410 bypassing it to the east since September 2007 (avoiding the Heart Lake Conservation Area, which is accessed directly by Heart Lake Road).
+Originally, Heart Lake was a single road that continued south to Steeles and beyond into Mississauga, but the section in that city was renamed Tomken Road after being severed from the Brampton section, with a new extension (see below) being constructed to the east to connect to Steeles.
 This left a fourth bypassed section of Heart Lake, which was renamed Westcreek Boulevard.